5 Strategies for teaching how to use Nearpod as a student

 1. Use Student View to explain procedures

-Each feature can be explained simply and clearly with both an oral explanation and a demonstration.
-For instance, when we want our students to add images to a Collaborate Board, we can explain the procedure while showing them through a student view.
+The simplest way to teach how to use Nearpod as a student is with an oral explanation and a demonstration.
+For instance, when we want our students to add images to a Collaborate Board, we can explain the procedure while showing them through a Student View.
 Project Nearpod on your screen and have students follow along.
 Make sure to have an engaging question ready!

 Here’s how to change to Student View from your Teacher View in just one click: